Back to Blog

 Personalized treatment planning.
 The right approach might be lifestyle modification, bioidentical hormone therapy, conventional HRT, thyroid optimization, or some combination.
 The plan gets tailored to your values, preferences, and clinical picture.

 Longitudinal monitoring.
 Hormonal transitions don't resolve in one visit.
 Symptoms evolve, doses need adjusting, new developments arise.
 A concierge relationship accommodates this rhythm.
+(Direct cell phone access between visits is part of how that actually works.)

 The menopause hormone therapy question